ericsonga/APCSAReview/_sources/Unit7-ArrayList/2019delimitersQ3a.rst

 Write the Code
 ==================

+A string containing text and possibly delimiters has been split into *tokens* and stored in ``String[] tokens``.
+Each token is either an open delimiter, a close delimiter, or a substring that is not a delimiter.
+You will write the method ``getDelimitersList``, which returns an ``ArrayList`` containing all the open and close delimiters found in ``tokens`` in their original order.

-Complete the method ``getDelimitersList`` below.
+Write the method getDelimitersList in the code below.
 The main method contains code to test your solution.

 .. activecode:: frq2019Q3A-delim
    :language: java